PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: PEPit on a simple example

 \paragraph{Setting up a performance measure.} It is crucial for the worst-case analysis to specify the \emph{metric} for which we wish to compute a worst-case performance.
 In this example, we wish to compute the worst-case value of $\|x_n-y_n\|^2$, which we specify as follows.

 \paragraph{Solving the PEP.} The last natural stage in the process is to solve the corresponding PEP.
-This is done via the following line, which will ask PEPit to perform the modelling steps and to call an appropriate SDP solver (which should be installed beforehand) to perform the worst-case analysis.
+This is done via the following line, which will ask \textsc{PEPit} to perform the modeling steps and to call an appropriate SDP solver (which should be installed beforehand) to perform the worst-case analysis.

-\paragraph{Output.} Running these pieces of code (see \href{https://pepit.readthedocs.io/en/latest/examples/k.html#contraction-rate-of-gradient-descent}{PEPit/examples/} for the complete example) for some specific values of the parameters $n=1$, $L=1$, $\mu=.1$ and $\gamma=1$, one obtains the following output. { } Note that the size of the SDP is larger than that of Section~\ref{s:example} ($4\times 4$ instead of $3\times 3$ in~\eqref{eq:def_G}) because the modelling step is done in a slightly more generic way, which might not be exploiting all specificities of the problem at hand.
-For more complete examples of worst-case analyses using PEPit, see Section~\ref{s:numerics}.
+\paragraph{Output.} Running these pieces of code (see \href{https://pepit.readthedocs.io/en/latest/examples/k.html#contraction-rate-of-gradient-descent}{PEPit/examples/} for the complete example) for some specific values of the parameters $n=1$, $L=1$, $\mu=.1$ and $\gamma=1$, one obtains the following output. { } Note that the size of the SDP is larger than that of Section~\ref{s:example} ($4\times 4$ instead of $3\times 3$ in~\eqref{eq:def_G}) because the modeling step is done in a slightly more generic way, which might not be exploiting all specificities of the problem at hand (see formulation {in~\eqref{eq:def_G} where we use the variable $x_0 - y_0$ instead of both $x_0$ and $y_0$ as they only appear together in the original problem formulation}).
+For more complete examples of worst-case analyses using \textsc{PEPit}, see Section~\ref{sec:numerical-examples}.

-It is also possible to run the code for different values of the parameters, as exemplified on Figure~\ref{fig:examplesgd}.
-This simple example allows to observe that numerical values obtained from PEPit match the worst-case guarantee~\eqref{fig:GDC_n}, and to optimize the step-size numerically in Figure~\ref{fig:GDC_step}.
+It is also possible to run the code for different values of the parameters, as exemplified in Figure~\ref{fig:examplesgd}.
+This simple example allows us to observe that numerical values obtained from \textsc{PEPit} match the worst-case guarantee~\eqref{fig:GDC_n}, and to optimize the step-size numerically in Figure~\ref{fig:GDC_step}.